tknighton/EvenBetterDeferral/README.md

 # Adding the new options

 When adding the script to your JAMF library, add the following to Parameter 7:

     Blocking Apps with comma and no space (e.g. Keynote,Powerpoint, etc)

 and this to Parameter 8:

-    App(s) to be updated with comma and no space (e.g. Google Chrome, Microsoft OneNote)
+    App(s) to be updated with comma and no space (e.g. Google Chrome,Microsoft OneNote)

 # Using the new options

 When creating a prompt policy with EvenBetterDeferral if there are any applications you wouldn't want to interrupt with a prompt, place these in Parameter 7, separated by a comma and NO SPACE.
+This is mostly to avoid splashing a warning on an active presentation or similar.

 Parameter 8 should contain the App(s) being updated, or any app you WOULD WANT a display prompt to appear should it be running (i.e. if you're updating WebEx plugins, you may want to notify the user to quit Outlook as well as WebEx).